petersatsuse/azure-compute-docs/articles/virtual-machines/linux/detach-disk.md

 ms.date: 12/09/2024
 ms.author: rogarana
 ms.custom: devx-track-azurecli, linux-related-content
+# Customer intent: As a system administrator managing Linux virtual machines, I want to detach a data disk using either the CLI or portal, so that I can efficiently manage storage without incurring unnecessary costs for unattached disks.
 ---
 # How to detach a data disk from a Linux virtual machine